During one of my assignments involving compensation structuring, I was intrigued by this one question, How does one fix the Employee’s Basic Salary?

 Something which will always lead to trouble in a performance appraisal system is if any one of the participant in the appraisal process is not honest.
 The appraisal system should be such that it is not unfair to the employee and should not be a weapon in the hands of the appraiser such that it is only based on his whims and fancies.
 A better approach should be to involve a larger number of people in the process or to take into account a larger time frame when conducting appraisals so that it becomes impartial.
 Some of the things that can be done here are:

+1. 180, 270 or 360 degree appraisal programs so that the appraisal is not in the hands of a single person.
 2. The organization looks at the performance of the employee over the last 3 years preceding the appraisal and if the employee has not been in the organization for so long then the total time frame is taken into account.
+3. If an employee is not satisfied with the appraisal given then there should be grievance resolution mechanisms to sort out the concerns.
+4. The appraiser can be asked to list out specific details of performance appraisal with examples relating to why such a rating was given.

 Only when such steps are implemented to safeguard employees against the vindictive agenda of the superiors will the performance appraisal become a meaningful tool in the hands of the employer to ensure productivity and commitment from the employees.